Laci1953/Cowgol_on_CP_M/README.md

 Also, the library file "cowgol.coo" must be present.

 The EXE folder contains the executables.

+The runtime environment is provided with a 512 bytes stack, larger than the original 128 bytes stack.

 The INCLUDE folder contains the include files and the library file.